-My chapter on critical thinking and writing tutoring examined the use of critical thinking skills in the current practices of writing center tutors and tutees.
+My chapter on critical thinking and writing tutoring examined the use of critical thinking skills in the current practices of writing centre tutors and tutees.